 Once you start shopping for used clothing, you may never return to fast fashion.
 You can find new fashion trends and top fashion brand products like t-shirts in online thrift stores, often for a lower price than you'd expect.

-It can be gratifying to find sustainable fashion products in a charity shop, browsing the shelves of a second-hand store, vintage shops, fairs, eBay, boot sales, and local clothing swaps.
+It can be gratifying to find sustainable fashion products in a charity shop, browse the shelves of a second-hand store, vintage shops, fairs, eBay, boot sales, and local clothing swaps.
 With persistence, you can find all the apparel items you might ever need.

 Stock your wardrobe with sustainable fashion that shows off your strong sense of style.
 Something as simple as this can seem challenging because of the clever marketing the fast fashion brands use to encourage you to jump on the latest trends and buy their latest and greatest.
 Fill in the gap by purchasing high-quality items that last.